 This campaign was inspired by a podcast I produced with my dad.
-We don’t see eye-to-eye on a lot of things, yet we make our connection more important than our differences.
+Although we disagree on many issues, we value our connection more than our differences.
 Some would say that’s human nature because we are family.
 I believe the same conditions can be orchestrated within our human society so we don’t allow ‘differences’ to create division.
 This realization is at the forefront of this campaign.

 The Logo

-I consider the tradition of two people vying for good luck by pulling and snapping either end of the funicular bone of a Thanksgiving turkey to be barbaric and uncivilized.
-We do it because it’s a tradition; something an ancient civilization deemed a good idea, yet we continue the tradition’s brutishness because it’s what we’ve “always done.”
+I consider the tradition of people vying for good luck by snapping the end of the funicular bone of a Thanksgiving turkey barbaric and uncivilized.
+We do it because it’s a tradition, something an ancient civilization deemed a good idea.
+We continue this tradition’s brutishness because it’s what we’ve “always done.”

-This same mentality is pervasive in our global societies where we continue to believe and act based solely on tradition or the ways we have “always done” things.
-In many cases, this no longer serves us as individuals or as a society of humans.
+This same mentality is pervasive in our global societies, where we continue to believe and act based solely on tradition or how we have “always done” things.
+In many cases, this no longer serves us as individuals or as a society.

-The campaign logo depicts the right middle portion as riveted—indicating a potential break—while visually remaining whole due to the lower right end of the bone being intact.
+This campaign logo depicts the right clavicle bone as riveted—indicating a potential break—while visually remaining whole due to the lower right end of the bone being intact.
 The riveted portion is to imply that the choice to break the curved bone is optional.

 The color palette was chosen to nod to the healing aspects of nature, as well as the psychological effect of green evoking a sense of balance and harmony.